ravendb/docs/Chapter01.rst

 Concurrency
 ^^^^^^^^^^^^
-In Key/Value Store, concurrency is only applicable on a single key, and it is usually offered as either optimistic writes or as eventually consistent.
-In highly scalable systems, optimistic writes are often not possible, because of the cost of verifying that the value haven't changed (assuming the value may have replicated to other machines), there for, we usually see either a key master (one machine own a key) or the eventual consistency model, which is discussed below.
+In Key/Value Store, concurrency is only applicable on a single key, and it is usually offered as either optimistic writes or as eventual consistency.
+In highly scalable systems, optimistic writes are often not possible, because of the cost of verifying that the value hasn't changed (assuming the value may have been replicated to other machines), there for, we usually see either a key master (one machine owns the key) or the eventual consistency model, which is discussed below.

 Queries